zk-LC/zkLC/README.md

-# eZKrow
+# zkLC

-## A trustless escrow controlled by zero-knowledge proofs
+## A trustless LC enabled by zero-knowledge proofs

 [x]